What Killed Blackboard

 The results were measurable:

-- Time from developer finishing work to customer delivery: one year → under a week (sometimes a day)
+• Time from developer finishing work to customer delivery: one year down to under a week (sometimes a day)

 Roper already owned CBORD — Transact's biggest competitor, acquired in 2008 for $367 million.
 CBORD served 750 colleges and 1,700 healthcare licensees.
-The combined entity now has dominant market position in a campus card systems market valued at $1.65 billion globally in 2024 and projected to reach $3.72 billion by 2033.
+The combined entity now dominates a campus card systems market valued at $1.65 billion globally.

 While Anthology's Blackboard was losing $80 million in revenue and watching EBITDA collapse by 88%, the former Blackboard division that built the deployment pipeline more than doubled its valuation.